 The Medina is busy any time of day, but takes on a different feel in the evening.The old buildings and shops are lit up and and the cooler nighttime temperatures make wandering around a little more comfortable.
-Food shops open up in the main square (Jemaa el-Fna), filled with locals enjoying meals with families.
+Food stalls open up in Marrakesh’s main square, Jemaa el-Fna, and are filled with locals enjoying meals with families.
 Don’t miss the snail vendors serving up one of the local favorites: snails in a spicy broth.

 Visit the spice market in the Jewish Quarter

 The Jewish Quarter, or Mellah, was one the central area for Jewish life in Morocco, which at one point had a Jewish population of 250,000.
 Today, most of the Jews long since have moved out, and the old quarter is crumbling with ruins.
 The city recently began a rehabilitation project to restore many of the old buildings, including the synagogue, to encourage tourism.